Orbiting Astronomical Observatory 2: Celescope: Smithsonian Astrophysical Observatory

-The Smithsonian Astrophysical Observatory, also called Celescope, had four 12 inch (30.5 cm) Schwarzschild telescopes that fed into Uvicons.
+The Smithsonian Astrophysical Observatory, also called Celescope, had four 12 in Schwarzschild telescopes that fed into Uvicons.
 The Uvicon was an ultra-violet light detector based on the Westinghouse Vidicon.
 Ultraviolet light was converted into electrons which were in turn converted to a voltage as those electrons hit the detection area of the tube.
 There has been a Uvicon in the collection of the Smithsonian Institution since 1973.

 Various filters, photocathodes, and electronics aided in collecting data in several ultraviolet light passbands.
 The detectors showed a gradual loss of sensitivity and the experiment was turned off in April 1970.
 By the time it finished about 10 percent of the sky was observed resulting in a catalog of 5,068 UV stars.

 Wisconsin Experiment Package

 The Wisconsin Experiment Package had seven different telescopes for ultraviolet observations.
-For example, there was a nebular photoelectric photometer fed by a 16-inch (40.64 cm) telescope with a six-position filter wheel that unfortunately failed a few weeks after launch.
+For example, there was a nebular photoelectric photometer fed by a 16 in telescope with a six-position filter wheel that unfortunately failed a few weeks after launch.

 Construction was supervised by Arthur Code of the University of Wisconsin-Madison.
 WEP observed over 1200 targets in ultraviolet light before the mission ended in early 1973.